stabix/stabix/doc/preCPFE_gui.rst

        :scale: 40 %
        :align: center

-       *Figure 4 : Screenshot of the preCPFE GUI for the bicrystal indentation*
+       *Figure 4 : Screenshot of the preCPFE GUI for the bicrystal indentation.*

 Convention for the bicrystal mesh
 **********************************